khawlahssn/blockchain-developer-bootcamp-final-project/README.md

 - `truffle develop`
 - To deploy the contract on Ganache: `migrate --development`
 - To run the tests: `test`
+- To deploy the contract to a testnet, please change the address passed to the contructor in the `migrations` directory to any address of your own to be able to make the reward requests

 ### Front-end
 - cd `client`